sagemath/trac_to_gh/Issue 7588.md

 # Issue 7588: Replace min_vertex_cut and min_edge_cut by LP formulation which does not use min_st_cut

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7588

 Original creator: ncohen